Kenya SAFARI 2025

 Morning

-Visit Ol Pejeta’s Chimpanzee Sanctuary, the only one in Kenya.
-Learn how the Conservancy provides refuge to orphaned and abused chimps from Central and West Africa.
-Finally, leave your vehicle behind and take a riverside nature walk, keeping an eye out for hippos, crocodiles, and the diverse birdlife.
+Leave your vehicle behind and take a riverside nature walk, keeping an eye out for hippos, crocodiles, and the diverse riparian birdlife.

 Stop for lunch in the bustling town of Nanyuki.
 The drive to Samburu offers lush views of Mount Kenya before descending into the vast arid wilderness of the northern frontier.

-Upon reaching your camp, stretch your legs, and soak in the beautiful surroundings while learning about the unique history and impactful work of the Umoja Women’s Village.
+You will arrive in Samburu by late afternoon, where palm groves, riverine forests, dry bushland, and the sacred mountain backdrop create a stunning jewel in Kenya’s northern wilderness.
+Upon reaching your camp, enjoy refreshing drinks, stretch your legs, and soak in the beautiful surroundings while learning about the unique history and impactful work of the Umoja Women’s Village.

 WILD NEIGHBORS